We offer 2 placements

 Aseptic and Non-Aseptic Dispensing Unit – we have up to date aseptic facilities for the preparation of chemotherapy, monoclonal antibody therapies and total parenteral nutrition.
 We have an Oncology specialist pharmacist, and a Haematology specialist pharmacist, both of whom work very closely with clinicians and patients in their specialist areas.

-Education and Training Opportunities - Regular CPPE Optimise sessions are held during lunchtimes which pre-registration trainees are encouraged to attend.
-We also hold fortnightly learning at lunch sessions where all of our pharmacists and pre-registration pharmacists present on interesting cases, diseases, drugs etc. In addition there is a weekly pharmacists meeting that the pre-registration pharmacists also attend where clinical and operational matters are discussed.
+Education and Training Opportunities - Regular CPPE Optimise sessions are held during lunchtimes which foundation trainees are encouraged to attend.
+We also hold fortnightly learning at lunch sessions where all of our pharmacists and foundation training pharmacists present on interesting cases, diseases, drugs etc. In addition there is a weekly pharmacists meeting that the foundation training pharmacists also attend where clinical and operational matters are discussed.
 Regular drug lunches are also held in the department and are an opportunity to learn about some of the newer therapies available.

 Ordering and Distribution – order and receive all deliveries and supply medications to our hospital wards and clinics, and external providers.
 The stores team provide a top-up service to our wards to ensure patients have access to medications at the right time.